 What is storm surge, and what contributes to the deadly hurricane hazard?

-What is storm surge, and what contributes to the deadly hurricane hazard?get the free app

 One of the most dangerous and deadly hazards of a hurricane is the storm surge.
 As Hurricane Ian hits Florida's west coast, FEMA warned that it's expected to cause "life-threatening storm surge and widespread flooding."